 Some people think of this classic dessert recipe as complicated but our easy apple tarte tatin couldn’t be simpler to make.
 We’ve even included instructions for how to make your own pasty, and we promise it’s not hard!
 However, if you’re tight on time and need a quick fix then there’s no shame in using shop bought pastry – it’ll still look and taste just as good.
 This recipe for easy apple tarte tatin serves six so is great for after a special family meal.
+This mouth-watering tarte tartin can be made ahead and keep in an airtight container in the fridge for up to 2 days before serving.
+We’d recommend popping in the oven on a low heat for about 5-10 mins to warm your tarte through.
 We think the best way to top it is to make sure you’ve got plenty of thick double cream to go with it – delicious!

 - 4-6 apples, peeled, cored and quarted